Bandjoun: The Chief's wives

-The Structure of the traditional government
+Structure of the traditional government

 The Fô'A-Djo is surrounded by some personalities who ensure a magical-religious and mystical Royal magistracy as well as other administrative and political support functions.
 There is in the primary function the "Kwi-Pou" and in secondary functions the Circle of Nine Notables.
 In administrative functions are the Circle of Seven Commissioners of Duchies and in political functions are the Royal Government and the Grand Dukes of the Kingdom.